AdiDwiv/MNazar/README.md

   * Timestamp of location object
   * Distance travelled by user
   * Time spent at location
- * If the device is not connected to the internet, the app stores data locally and sends it all together upon reconnection.
+ * If the device is not connected to the internet, the app stores data locally and sends it upon reconnection.

 ***

 #### Limitations of current version
  * A server has not been setup to store locations.
 So the function call to send data to server has been commented out.
- * Since the current version is not hooked up to an employee databse, it accepts any valid string of length greater than 1 as employee code and password for login.
+ * Since the current version is not hooked up to an employee database, it accepts any valid string of length greater than 1 as employee code and password.